Jatinchhabra21/one-piece-scraper/README.md

 # one-piece-scraper

-Scrapes and stores a webpage that categorizes One Piece episodes as canon, filler and mixed.hat categorizes One Piece episodes as canon, filler and mixed in a notion database.
+Scrapes and stores a webpage that categorizes One Piece episodes as canon, filler and mixed in a notion database.

 [Notion template](https://jatinchhabra.gumroad.com/l/uetms)